Martin Bashir: Princess of Wales

-Twenty-five years after the famous interview, ITV aired a documentary about the case examining Bashir's manipulations, and the BBC's response.
-In the programme, Matt Wiessler said that work dried up for him after the 1996 inquiry cleared Bashir, and said he had been made the scapegoat.
+In 2020, 25 years after the famous interview, ITV aired a documentary about the case examining Bashir's manipulations and the BBC's response.
+In the programme, Wiessler said that work dried up for him after the 1996 inquiry cleared Bashir, and that he (Wiessler) had been made the scapegoat.

-The documentary re-ignited the controversy about the episode, and the BBC director general Tim Davie apologized to Charles, the brother of the princess.
-The Earl Spencer rejected the apology and demanded an inquiry.
-“I knew that Martin Bashir used fake bank statements and other dishonesty to get my sister to do the interview,” Spencer said, adding that the BBC had not only known of Bashir's unethical manipulation, but had “covered it up.”
-Spencer told Davie he possessed records of all his contacts with Bashir which apparently imply the journalist told the princess false information to gain her trust.
-He said that Bashir had made false and defamatory claims about senior members of the royal family and, without the faked documents, he would not have introduced Bashir to his sister.
-Davie announced on 9 November the corporation was in the process of commissioning an independent inquiry.
-Michael Grade, a former chairman of the BBC, said that the allegations left "a very dark cloud hanging over BBC journalism".
+The documentary reignited the controversy, and BBC director-general Tim Davie apologised to Earl Spencer, who rejected the apology and demanded an inquiry.
+“I knew that Martin Bashir used fake bank statements and other dishonesty to get my sister to do the interview,” he said, adding that the BBC had not only known of Bashir's manipulation, but had “covered it up.”
+Spencer told Davie he had records of all his contacts with Bashir which apparently implied the journalist gave the princess false information to gain her trust.
+He said that Bashir made false and defamatory claims about senior members of the royal family and, were it not for the faked documents, he would not have introduced Bashir to his sister.
+Davie announced on 9 November that the BBC was commissioning an independent inquiry.
+Michael Grade, a former BBC chairman, said that the allegations left "a very dark cloud hanging over BBC journalism".

-At the time of the revelations about his interview with the princess, Bashir was seriously ill, which the BBC said had required postponing full investigation of the controversy.
+At the time of the revelations, Bashir was seriously ill, which the BBC said had required a full investigation to be postponed.

 On 13 November 2020, it was reported that the BBC had found the note from the Princess of Wales which cleared Bashir of pressuring her to give the interview.
-The former BBC royal correspondent Jennie Bond wrote in The Sunday Times the princess told Bond she did not regret the broadcast in a private meeting in late 1996.
-Diana said she feared a gagging order in her imminent divorce settlement, meaning it might be her only chance to give an interview.
+Former BBC royal correspondent Jennie Bond wrote in The Sunday Times that the princess told Bond, in a private meeting in late 1996, that she did not regret the interview.
+Diana said she feared a gagging order in her imminent divorce settlement, and that the interview might be her only chance to speak openly.

 On 18 November 2020, the BBC announced an independent investigation into how the interview was obtained, to be headed by former Supreme Court judge John Dyson.